mukhtar-github/How-To-Code-in-Node.js/3-How-To-Use-Node.js-Modules-with-npm-and-package.json/How To Use Node.js Modules with npm and package.json.md

 The next field is **description** — a useful string to explain what your *Node.js module* does.
 Our fictional *locator project* would get the user’s *IP address* and return the country of origin.
 A fitting *description* would be *"Finds the country of origin of the incoming request"*, so type in something like this and press ENTER.
 The *description* is very useful when people are searching for your module.

 After the repository prompt, the command asks for **keywords**.
 This property is an array of strings with useful terms that people can use to find your repository.
 It’s best to have a small set of words that are really relevant to your project, so that searching can be more targeted.
 List these *keywords* as a string with commas separating each value.
-For this sample project, type *ip,geo,country* at the prompt.
-The finished package.json will have three items in the array for *keywords*.
+For this sample project, type *"ip","geo","country"* at the prompt.
+The finished *package.json* will have three items in the array for *keywords*.

+The next field in the prompt is **author**.
+This is useful for users of your module who want to get in contact with you.
+For example, if someone discovers an exploit in your module, they can use this to report the problem so that you can fix it.
+The *author* field is a string in the following format: *"Name - Email - (Website)".
+For example, "Sammy -- sammy@your_domain -- (<https://your_domain>)"* is a valid *author*.
+The email and website data are optional — a valid *author* could just be a name.